 It’s bad enough to watch parents split up or deal with a terrible disease, but when both happen simultaneously, it’s almost unbearable.
 It can create all manner of trauma and resentment, and relationships may never recover.

-When it comes to ruling on custody, the court’s overriding concern is the child’s best interest.
+When it comes to ruling on custody in these situations, the court’s overriding concern remains the child’s best interest.
 This usually means awarding custody to the parent best equipped to provide care.

 This isn’t necessarily an endorsement of that parent’s abilities, it’s a decision that may come from a lack of better options.
 Even if recovery happens, the courts may maintain the status quo when it comes to parenting plans.